Sokal affair: Sociological follow-up study

 In 2009, Cornell sociologist Robb Willer performed an experiment in which undergraduate students read Sokal's paper and were told either that it was written by another student or that it was by a famous academic.
 He found that students who believed the paper's author was a high-status intellectual rated it better in quality and intelligibility.

-The "Sokal Squared" scandal

-In 2017, James A. Lindsay, Peter Boghossian, and Helen Pluckrose initiated "The Grievance Studies affair", a project to create bogus academic papers on cultural, queer, race, gender, fat, and sexuality studies and submit them to academic journals.
-Their intent was to expose problems in "grievance studies", a term they apply to a subcategory of these academic topics in which "poor science is undermining the real and important work being done elsewhere".

-The hoax began in 2017 and continued into 2019, when it was halted after one of the papers caught the attention of journalists, who quickly found its purported author, Helen Wilson, to be nonexistent.
-By that time, four of the 20 papers had been published, three had been accepted but not yet published, six had been rejected, and seven were still under review.

 Sokal III

 In October 2021, the scholarly journal Higher Education Quarterly published a bogus article "authored" by "Sage Owens" and "Kal Avers-Lynde III".
 The initials stand for "Sokal III".
 The Quarterly retracted the article.

+Love, Theoretically

+In 2024, Ali Hazelwood published the book Love, Theoretically, whose plot revolves around a character who performs a similar hoax, which Hazelwood said was inspired by Sokal's.
+The character is a physicist and submits his hoax article to a theoretical physics journal.